Flights to Israel in December 2020 - Who’s flying to Tel Aviv during COVID-19?

 Austrian Airlines resumed flights between Vienna and Tel Aviv.
 The route operates each Sunday, Thursday, and Saturday.

-Turkish Airlines continues to operate one or two daily flights flights between Istanbul and Tel Aviv.
+Turkish Airlines continues to operate one or two daily flights flights between Istanbul and Tel Aviv, depending on rates of infection and demand.

 Aegean Airlines has resumed flights between Athens and Tel Aviv, with routes available several times per week.

-Flights from Madrid to Tel Aviv with Air Europa leave on Mondays, Wednesdays, and Fridays, with full service expected to resume in late September.
+Flights from Madrid to Tel Aviv with Air Europa leave on Mondays, Wednesdays, and Fridays, with full service expected to resume after the current lockdown is lifted in Israel.

 Pegasus Airlines resumed daily flights between Istanbul and Tel Aviv, excluding Tuesdays and Fridays.

-The budget British airline is now offering 2-4 weekly flights from London Luton to Tel Aviv, with full regular service scheduled to begin again in October.
+The budget British airline is now offering 2-4 weekly flights from London Luton to Tel Aviv, with full regular service scheduled to begin again shortly.

 Ukraine International Airlines